COSTS FOR HELP WITH AN APPEAL

 We generally spend between 10 and 15 hours preparing for an appeal so the cost is likely to be between £2600 and £3900.

-VAT may be charged depending on whether an Appellant is based in Europe.
+VAT may be charged depending on where the Appellant is based.

 WHAT WILL BE INCLUDED WHEN HELPING WITH AN APPEAL?